Kristen DiMera: Casting

-Character development
+Development

 While her character on The Young and the Restless Ashley is considered a "heroine", Kristen is described as a "villainess".
 Davidson said that Kristen is written with "a lot of latitude".
 During her first run, she developed an unhealthy obsession over her love interest, John Black (Drake Hogestyn).
 Upon her return, she said that Kristen is "more mature and more together" after "lots of therapy" which has been "intense".
 Of Kristen's rivalry with Marlena Evans (Deidre Hall), she said "Marlena just doesn’t trust her.
 No matter what Kristen does it seems like she just can’t convince her that she’s definitely changed.
 So that’s been the biggest hurdle for Kristen to overcome, is getting Marlena to trust her again."
 For fourteen years, Kristen had been residing in Europe, and returned to Salem as a businesswoman, wanting to show everyone "how she's changed and how she's grown" although "they haven't forgiven and forgotten" her wrongdoing.

 In an interview with Michael Fairman of On Air On Soaps, Davidson opened up about the pressure to re-capture the magic she had with the series 14 years ago.
 She said that she feels "pressure, but in lots of different ways", "not only with the fans who knew me back then, but the fans who don’t know me now, because I had five years to build that character and all the insanity and the drama was so heightened because of what was going on with Marlena and John at that time."
 Davidson felt that she wasn't sure whether or not Kristen would "have enough of an impact" upon her return, but praised the writers as "terrific" and hoped that audiences would be receptive of her.

 On whether or not she would have a "big storyline", Davidson called it a "multi-leveled and complicated story" which would "bring in lots of different characters".
 She said that Kristen had scenes with Nicole Walker (Arianne Zucker) who thinks "she is so tough" and doesn't know who is she is dealing with in Kristen.
 The actress has confessed that she is a lot more like Kristen than Ashley Abbott, "except for the evil part".